Davra Storms MQ

-Derek Collins is a Vice Chairman – Chamber of Commerce of Hong Kong who’s adding to this interview incredible industry insights.
+Derek Collins is a Vice-Chairman of the Chamber of Commerce of Hong Kong who’s adding to this interview incredible industry insights.
 Great reading for everyone inside and outside the Internet of Things industry.

 Thank you for participating Derek.

-Derek: Build a Profitable Business: Can your organization make money?
-Or afford to Invest?
+Build a profitable business – can your organization make money?
+Or afford to invest?

 Launch your connected service.